wangcser/DSA/README.md

 20. math：数学问题
 21. others：其他问题

-## 2. 题解模板与脚本
+## 2. Template and Script

-The python script use to generate note-template!
+The python script use to generate note-template in `.md` file:

-1. you can attach the file name behind the running script
+1. you can attach the file name behind the running script as args;
 2. you can change the file directory in script.

+## 3. Project Plan

+I just use 3 months to finished the review task of basic algorithm, and use one more month to conclude my algorithm notes.
+I think its time to step forward and go to the next stage, follows are my plans.

+1. practice makes prefect. consistence improvement will give me a better understanding of my work.
+2. learn more algorithm and skills. make my tiny ropo. more consolidation.